Low level light Laser is part of CSI’s advanced sports medicine protocol. Call the office, 805.371.0737, for special scheduling.

 Are there any side effects?

-There are over 1500 published studies and not one of them mentions any negative side effects of semi-conductor diode lasers at the 5mW range like the Erchonia 3LT™ Lasers.
+There are over 1500 published studies and not one of them mentions any negative side effects of semi-conductor diode lasers at the 5mW range.
 Low Level Lasers are safe, non-toxic and non-invasive, there has not been a recorded side effect in over 1700 publications.
-There are some nessecary common sense precautions that need to be considered, such as avoiding pointing the laser beam directly into the eye and maintating it there, which could prove to be damaging to the eye.
+There are some necessary common sense precautions that need to be considered, such as avoiding pointing the laser beam directly into the eye and maintaining it there, which could prove to be damaging to the eye.

 What makes one laser different from another?